 But the process from the point of publication does not provide a clear line of sight as to how schemes are then incorporated into the programmes of delivery partners (Network Rail and Highways England).
+For example, although Highways England provide a monthly 'update' on the RIS1 programme to the TfN Executive Board, we are aware that this is significantly different to the actual RIS1 delivery programme.

 Experience of the May 2018 timetable chaos and the re-programming of RIS1 demonstrate that decisions on scheme delivery and programming are still taken remotely from the North.
-The TfN Board has no visibility of the delivery partners' programme, let alone any influence over them, and Network Rail and Highways England have no accountability to the TfN Board over the delivery of the programme.
+The TfN Board has no visibility of the delivery partners'

+programme, let alone any influence over them, and Network Rail and Highways England have no accountability to the TfN Board over the delivery of the programme.
 Therefore, there is no guarantee that the right scheme will be implemented at the right time.